GoogleCloudPlatform/spanner-migration-tool/README.md

 the flexibility to modify the generated spanner schema and run end to end migration from a single interface.
-It provides the capabilities of editing table details like columns, primary key, foreign key, indexes, etc and provides insights on the schema conversion performance along with highlighting important issues and suggestions.
+It provides the capabilities of editing table details like columns, primary key, foreign key, indexes, etc and provides insights on the schema conversion along with highlighting important issues and suggestions.

 Detailed guide on how to use HarbourBridge UI can be found [here](HarbourBridgeUIUserGuide.pdf).